 Hot Process vs. Cold Process Soap (Which is Better?)

-"I want to make soap," I told my husband one day.
+"I want to make soap," I told my husband one day several years ago.
 My step-daughter, Kylee Lane, owner of Luxury Lane Soap, is a pro-soap maker, and I have long loved and admired her beautiful, unique handmade soaps.
+I love seeing the handmade soaps in the Farmer's Markets and Craft Fairs!
+I love smelling them when I see them in boutiques.
+But which is the better way?
+Hot Process or Cold Process soap making?

 - Because making your own soap is satisfying and empowering